National Academy of Sciences

 The NAS Award in Chemical Sciences was first awarded in 1979 to Linus Pauling for his studies, which elucidated in structural terms the properties of stable molecules of progressively higher significance to the chemical, geological, and biological sciences.
 The NAS Award in Chemical Sciences award has continued to recognize some of the greatest chemists in the past few decade as 14 recipients have been honored with a National Medal of Science, and six recipients have received a Nobel Prize in Chemistry (Taube 1983; Hoffmann 1981; Brown 1979; Cram 1987; Zewail 1999; Sharpless 2001).

-Carolyn Bertozzi, Howard Hughes Medical Institute investigator and Anne T. and Robert M. Bass Professor of Chemistry at Stanford University, will receive the 2016 NAS Award in Chemical Sciences.
+Carolyn Bertozzi, Howard Hughes Medical Institute investigator and Anne T. and Robert M. Bass Professor of Chemistry at Stanford University, received the 2016 NAS Award in Chemical Sciences.
 Bertozzi invented a new class of chemical reactions, called bio-orthogonal chemistry, that lets scientists label biomolecules within living cells.
 These kinds of reactions are special because they can take place within a cell without disrupting any of the biochemical reactions that are naturally occurring there.
 These methods, now widely used, have allowed scientists to study a range of biomolecules—including glycans (a type of carbohydrate), lipids, and proteins—in living systems in real time.

 Bertozzi has pioneered the use bio-orthogonal chemistry in the field of glycobiology, using the technique to study the glycans that decorate the surfaces of cells and change during inflammation or as a cell transforms from normal to malignant.
 She and her team tag these sugar analogs with fluorescent molecules and monitor their fates during the cell cycle.
 These methods, which have recently been applied to imaging in simple animal models such as zebrafish, are allowing Bertozzi and others to make important insights into intracellular processes responsible for health and disease.